sammi-turner/Assorted-Golang/README.md

 # Monkey-Interpreter

-An implementation of the Monkey programming language from Thorsten Ball's "Writing An Interpreter In Go".
+An implementation of the Monkey programming language from Thorsten Ball's [Writing An Interpreter In Go](https://monkeylang.org/).